-Senior Managers are required to demonstrate ownership of the Guild's data protection policy and to communicate its values across the Guild.
+The SLT are required to demonstrate ownership of the Guild's data protection policy and to communicate its values across the Guild.
 This accountability cannot be delegated, however operational aspects of data protection management may be delegated to other levels of management.
-SMT must gain assurance that these responsibilities are being fulfilled and to ensure resources are available to fulfil the requirements of this policy and associated procedures.
+SLT must gain assurance that these responsibilities are being fulfilled and to ensure resources are available to fulfil the requirements of this policy and associated procedures.

-Managers and project leaders must ensure that staff handling data in the course of their roles have conducted the appropriate training, are processing data within the frameworks agreed and following the guidance provided.
-Managers are also required to conduct termly audits of their relevant spaces and IT infrastructure to identify weaknesses in information security.
+Managers must ensure that staff handling data in the course of their roles have conducted the appropriate training, are processing data within the frameworks agreed and following the guidance provided.
+Managers are also required to conduct audits of their relevant spaces and IT infrastructure to identify weaknesses in information security.

-Department Heads must keep the Data Protection Coordinator informed of changes in the processing of personal data in their departments and make an annual review of data with the DPC.
+SLT must keep the Data Protection Coordinator informed of changes in the processing of Personal Data in their departments.